askfiy/dwm/README.md

 $ yay -S ulauncher
 $ yay -S st
 $ yay -S alsa-utils (Manjaro does not need to be installed)
+# Recommended to use flameshot screenshot (default)
+$ yay -S flameshot
+# Can choose this kind of screenshot (not perfect)
 $ yay -S scrot
 $ yay -S xclip
 ```